 Consider whether a bucket-level IAM permission overexposes data

-Before assigning Cloud IAM equivalents to your ACLs, consider the following:
+Before assigning IAM equivalents to your ACLs, consider the following:

-- A Cloud IAM permission applied at the bucket level applies to all objects in the bucket, whereas object ACLs may vary from object to object.
+- An IAM permission applied at the bucket level applies to all objects in the bucket, whereas object ACLs can vary from object to object.